mucximilian/OLMapPoints/README.md

 ## How it works

-The application page **index.html** can be accessed from the web browser:

-    <URL>/index.html
+See [http://mucximilian.github.io/OLMapPoints/] for the demo page of this project.

-The standard [OpenStreetMap](http://www.openstreetmap.org) map is displyed and the user can click on the map.
-The user can select if he wants to add a point of the type *Start* or *End*.
+The application page **index.html** is be accessed via a web browser.
+The standard [OpenStreetMap](http://www.penstreetmap.org) Mapnik layer is displyed and the user can click on the map.
+Using the buttons in the upper left, the user can select if he wants to add a point of type *Start* or *End*.
 When the toggle button for the point type is activated, the user can click on the map.
 This adds the Lat/Lon coordinates as hash property to the URL anchor and looks like this:

     <URL>/index.html#start=11.57557,48.13717